binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 Can you tell at any point in time if someone or something is:

-* Using your application in a way that it was not intended to be used.
+* Using your application in a way that it was not intended to be used
 * Violating policy.
 For example circumventing client side input sanitisation.

 How easy is it for you to notice: